NatalieLockyer/Hangman/README.md

 * The functionality of the game should keep to the core concepts of Hangman.
 * The user should be able to navigate around this easily.
 * On the loading screen, the user is able to choose options to either, start the game, read the game instructions, view the scoreboard, or exit the game.
-* Add username and amount of guesses taken to google sheets so the score board is updated.
+* Add the username and amount of guesses taken, to google sheets so the score board is updated.
 * At the end of the game the user is able to choose if they wish to play again, or exit the game.

 ### Target Audience